clariceabreu/ReaderAndWritersProblem/README.md

 The project was developed for the Operation Systems course from University of São Paulo.

 ## Specification and App Report
-The discription of the project is available at:
+The discription of the project in Portuguese is available at: https://drive.google.com/open?id=12s7DsRjRag9ie9A-iDVQMfVnF8lJTSuY
-Report of the project is available at: https://docs.google.com/document/d/18XSamfLG6u7XeN9CTWI0hQ-W9QifN4bFXoIaQJ543DI/edit?usp=sharing
+Complete report of the project in Portuguese is available at: https://docs.google.com/document/d/18XSamfLG6u7XeN9CTWI0hQ-W9QifN4bFXoIaQJ543DI/edit?usp=sharing

 ## Objective
 The main objective of the app is to read and write in a shared file which is treated as a critial area.